-Special-function button Functions S1/S2 buttons Execute the task that is assigned to each button by default.
-You can change the default assignments with the VAIO Control Center. ►II Play/Pause button Starts or pauses playback of a CD, DVD, or Blu-ray Disc [TM] media or a music/video file stored on the built-in storage device. ■ Stop button Stops playback of a CD, DVD, or Blu-ray Disc media or a music/video file stored on the built-in storage device.
-I◄ Previous track button Plays the previous chapter/file during video playback or the previous song/file during audio playback. ►► Next track button Plays the next chapter/file during video playback or the next song/file during audio playback.
-AV MODE button Launches the VAIO Launcher for selecting the desired software.
+Special-function button Functions S1 S1 button Executes the task that is assigned to the button by default.
+You can change the default assignment with the VAIO Control Center.
+VOL-/VOL+ buttons - VOL + Decrease (-) and increase (+) the volume.
+Play/Pause button Starts or pauses playback of a CD, DVD, or Blu-ray Disc TM media or a music/video file stored on the built-in storage device.
+Stop button Stops playback of a CD, DVD, or Blu-ray Disc media or a music/video file stored on the built-in storage device.
+Previous track button Plays the previous chapter/file during video playback or the previous song/file during audio playback.
+Next track button Plays the next chapter/file during video playback or the next song/file during audio playback.
+AV MODE AV MODE Launches the VAIO Launcher for selecting the desired software.
 You can change the default software options in the VAIO Launcher.
 To do so, press and hold the AV MODE button to display the setup window.

-^{} Use the WinDVD BD software for playback.
+\ On models with a Blu-ray Disc drive only.
+Use the WinDVD BD software for playback.